JoeSz/Exopite-Simple-Options-Framework/README.md

 For my theme I used to use CodeStar Framework, so I created similarly.
 Unfortunately CodeStar Framework based on static class, can not initialize multiple times and this is required for plugns. <br>
 (Ps. the new CodeStar (2.x) can be used multiple times, but only Options Frameworks are free.)

+### FEATURES

+- Easy field generator for plugin options for metabox for any post type.
+- All field support callback on default value, content callback for content and notice field.
+- Dependency handling, also for section tabs (only in tabbed=true).
+- No ads, and never will.
+- Files are loaded only when required.
+- Minimum footprint.
+- Multilang support for WPML, Polylang, WP Multilang and qTranslate-X.
+- Availability to save post meta as simple (each setting has it's own custom field) instead of an array.

+### Fields:
+- accordion
+- ACE editor
+- attached (Attached files/images/etc..., multiselect, AJAX delete.
+Metabox only.)
+- backup
+- button
+- button_bar
+- card
+- checkbox
+- color  (rgb/rgba/html5)
+- color_minicolor
+- content
+- date   (datepicker/html5)
+- editor (Trumbowyg or WYSIWYG WordPress Editor)
+- fieldset
+- group  (Dynamically add groups.
+Repeatable, nestable and sortable (on/off).)
+- hidden
+- image
+- image_select
+- meta
+- notice
+- number
+- password
+- radio
+- range
+- select (single/multiselect + posttype)
+- switcher
+- tab (nestable)
+- tap_list
+- text
+- textarea
+- typography
+- upload (multiple, on post type -post, page, custom- you can attach uploaded to post)
+- video (mp4/oembed, eg.: youtube,
+  embed handled by WordPress embed, for complete list, see: https://codex.wordpress.org/Embeds)

 #### Lightweight

 No ads, Files are loaded only when required.
 Minimum footprint.